vmullet/AniList_Wordpress_Plugin/README.md

 - A page called AniList Cache is automatically created.
 It is based on template-anilist-cache.php

-- This page will check/refresh your token and load your animelist (+anime characters/staff) and your anilist profile in your wordpress database.
-(To avoid too many direct api calls)

 - The url of this page is : your_site_url/anilist-cache

-**IMPORTANT :You can use this page url with a cronJob/Task to refresh your API data**

-- And to display all of these data, you can create your own aniList template and put some code like this at the top :
+- To display all of these data, you can create your own aniList template and put some code like this at the top :

         /*